Frequently Asked Questions about the Court Reporter

 Where do I pick up transcripts or CDs?

 The Official Court Reporter’s office is on the second floor of the Clermont County Courthouse, 270 East Main Street, Batavia.
 The office is between Judge Brock’s and Judge Ferenc’s courtrooms off the main hallway.
+Transcripts and CDs may also be picked up at the Assignment Office if the Official Court Reporter is not in the office.